Risk management in the use of published statistical results for policy decisions: The implementer's decision problem

 Having a limited ability to learn the reliability of a published result or the distribution from which it comes, the implementer could turn to third-party estimates of reliability.
 See \citet*{altmejd_predicting_2019} and \citet*{gordon_are_2020} for examples.
 However, because these reliability estimates are research products like the initial policy research under consideration, the implementer must deal with the uncertain reliability of a reliability estimate.
 The implementer faces an infinite regress in using third-party estimates of reliability.

-In the end, an implementer may be left with a poorly specified probability distribution for reliability.
-This distribution combines their own and others' previous experience, subject matter knowledge, and published estimates of reliability (themselves of uncertain reliability).
-The cautious implementer prefers that their distribution underestimate reliability instead of overestimating it.
-In the safest extreme, the implementer might make the implementation decision under the assumption that the policy will certainly be a total failure.
+In the end, an implementer may be left with a poorly estimated probability distribution for reliability.
+This distribution combines their own and others' previous experience, subject matter knowledge, and published estimates of reliability (also of uncertain reliability).
+In a Bayesian sense, this is the implementer's \emph{prior distribution} over the researcher's reliability before observing the outcome of the policy in question.
+The cautious implementer prefers that their distribution underestimate reliability rather than overestimate it.
+In the safest extreme, the implementer would make the implementation decision under the assumption that the policy will certainly be a total failure.
 However the distribution is formed, the implementer has no better alternative for determining the risk of implementing the policy.